nFerrar/Iter/README.md

 Can only be examines and used, triggering events.

+Now with all new NPCs!
+These guys have names, stats, descriptions, inventories, and even limited conversational skills!

 # Known Bugs

 Possible shenanigans with containers and their contents spilling into the zone.